bitfactory-software/anyxx/tutorials/tutorial___2.md

 For example, you have some objects of type customer in the core of your system.
 Here you keep al the usual name, address and payment data.
-One day, one of your plugins, need *only* one more field. (/irony off) This is with an language like above no problem.
+One day, one of your plugins, need *only* one more field. (/irony off) This is with onoe of the above languages no problem.

 In contrary to c++.

-When you foresee such demands and have library support for *open objects*, you can adapt the classes, where such a demand could arise.
+When you foresee such demands and have the right library support for *open objects*, you can prepare the classes, where such a demand could arise.
 (Or at least, you can adapt the class the first time you encounter this scenario.)

 Let us step through an example: